eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

 However, as with any system that interfaces closely with the kernel, the security of eBPF itself is paramount.
 In this blog, we delve into the often-overlooked aspect of eBPF security, exploring how the mechanisms intended to safeguard eBPF can themselves be fortified.
 We'll dissect the role of the eBPF verifier, scrutinize the current access control model, and investigate potential improvements from ongoing research.
 Moreover, we'll navigate through the complexities of securing eBPF, addressing open questions and the challenges they pose to system architects and developers alike.

-## How eBPF Ensures Security with Verifier

-The security framework of eBPF is largely predicated on the robustness of its verifier.
-This component acts as the gatekeeper, ensuring that only safe and compliant programs are allowed to run within the kernel space.

 <!-- TOC -->

 - [The Secure Path Forward for eBPF: Challenges and Innovations](#the-secure-path-forward-for-ebpf-challenges-and-innovations)